-9.b Support domestic technology development, research and innovation in developing countries, including by ensuring a conducive policy environment for, inter alia, industrial diversification and value addition to commodities Science and Technology Institutional and Human Capacity Building Research and Development Innovation, Technology Development and Deployment Biotechnology Research & Development Industrial and Entrepreneurship Development Science & Technology 6.
+9.b Support domestic 1.
+Science and Technology Institutional and Science & Technology technology development, research and innovation in developing countries, including by ensuring a conducive policy environment for, inter alia, industrial diversification and value addition to commodities Science and Technology Institutional and Human Capacity Building Research and Development Innovation, Technology Development and Deployment Biotechnology Research & Development Industrial and Entrepreneurship Development Science & Technology 6.
 Shyama Prasad Mukherjee Rurban Mission RD 7.
 Modified Industrial Infrastructure Upgradation Scheme (MIIUS) DIPP National Handloom Development Programme Catalytic Development Programme under Sericulture Textiles 10.
 Atal Innovation Mission Planning 11.
-Railways, Mass Rapid Transit System (MRTS) and Metro Projects HUA Digital India Promotion of Electronics and IT HW manufacturing (MSIPS, EDF and Manufacturing Clusters) Electronics & Information Technology 14.
-MPLADS MoSPI 9.c Significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in Digital India including Promotion of Electronics and IT HW manufacturing (MSIPS, EDF and Manufacturing Clusters) Electronics & Information Technology least developed countries by 2020 least developed countries Bharatnet Compensation to Telecom Service Providers Telecommunication SDG No. SDG Description Linkage with other SDGs least developed countries Compensation to Telecom Service Telecommunication Concerned Ministries/ Departments SDG Description Reduce inequality within and among countries with other least developed countries by 2020 Compensation to Telecom Service Providers Centrally Sponsored /Central Sector Concerned Ministries/ No. Reduce inequality within and among with other SDG Targets 10.1 By 2030, progressively achieve and sustain income growth of the bottom 40 per cent of the population at a rate higher than the 3.
-Compensation to Telecom Service Providers Centrally Sponsored /Central Sector Schemes (CSS) 1.
-Umbrella Scheme for Development of Scheduled Castes (Scholarships for educational empowerment, protection of civil rights, promotion of livelihoods, Special Assistance, etc.) 2.
-Umbrella Programme for Development of Other Vulnerable Groups including OBCs 3.
-Schemes for implementation of Persons with Disability Act, as a part of the Umbrella Programme for Development of Other Vulnerable Groups 4.
-National Programme for the Welfare of Persons with Disabilities 5.
-Deendayal Disabled Rehabilitation Scheme (DDRS) Scholarships for Concerned Ministries/ Departments Social Justice & Empowerment Tribal Affairs No. Reduce inequality within and among with other SDG Targets 10.1 By 2030, progressively achieve and sustain income growth of the bottom 40 per cent of the population at a rate higher than the 3.
-Compensation to Telecom Service Providers Centrally Sponsored /Central Sector Schemes (CSS) 1.
-Umbrella Scheme for Development of Scheduled Castes (Scholarships for educational empowerment, protection of civil rights, promotion of livelihoods, Special Assistance, etc.) 2.
-Umbrella Programme for Development of Other Vulnerable Groups including OBCs 3.
-Schemes for implementation of Persons with Disability Act, as a part of the Umbrella Programme for Development of Other Vulnerable Groups 4.
-National Programme for the Welfare of Persons with Disabilities 5.
-Deendayal Disabled Rehabilitation Scheme (DDRS) Scholarships for students with disabilities 6.
-Umbrella Programme for Development of Scheduled Tribes (Tribal Education, Vanbandhu Kalyan Yojana, Special Concerned Ministries/ Departments Social Justice & Empowerment
+Railways, Mass Rapid Transit System (MRTS) and Metro Projects HUA 12.
+Digital India 13.
+Promotion of Electronics and IT HW manufacturing (MSIPS, EDF and Manufacturing Clusters) Electronics & Information Technology 14.
+MPLADS MoSPI 9.c Significantly increase access to information and communications technology and strive to provide universal and affordable access to the Internet in least developed countries by 2020 Digital India including Promotion of Electronics and IT HW manufacturing (MSIPS, EDF and Manufacturing Clusters) Electronics & Information Technology 2.
+Bharatnet Telecommunication Compensation to Telecom Service Providers retecommunication SDG No. SDG Description Linkage with other SDGs SDG Targets 3.
+Compensation to Telecom Service Concerned Ministries/ Departments Reduce inequality within and among countries with other SDG Targets 10.1 By 2030, progressively achieve and sustain income growth of the bottom 40 per cent of the population at a rate higher than the national average Compensation to Telecom Service Providers Centrally Sponsored /Central Sector Concerned Ministries/ No. Reduce inequality within and among with other 10.1 By 2030, progressively achieve and sustain income growth of the bottom 40 per cent of the population at a rate higher than the Compensation to Telecom Service Providers Centrally Sponsored /Central Sector Schemes (CSS) Umbrella Scheme for Development of Scheduled Castes (Scholarships for educational empowerment, protection of civil rights, promotion of livelihoods, Special Assistance, etc.) Umbrella Programme for Development of Other Vulnerable Groups including OBCs Schemes for implementation of Persons with Disability Act, as a part of the Umbrella Programme for Development of Other Vulnerable Groups National Programme for the Welfare of Persons with Disabilities Deendayal Disabled Rehabilitation Scheme (DDRS) Scholarships for Concerned Ministries/ Departments Social Justice & No. Reduce inequality within and among with other 10.1 By 2030, progressively achieve and sustain income growth of the bottom 40 per cent of the population at a rate higher than the Compensation to Telecom Service Providers Centrally Sponsored /Central Sector Schemes (CSS) Umbrella Scheme for Development of Scheduled Castes (Scholarships for educational empowerment, protection of civil rights, promotion of livelihoods, Special Assistance, etc.) Umbrella Programme for Development of Other Vulnerable Groups including OBCs Schemes for implementation of Persons with Disability Act, as a part of the Umbrella Programme for Development of Other Vulnerable Groups National Programme for the Welfare of Persons with Disabilities Deendayal Disabled Rehabilitation Scheme (DDRS) Scholarships for students with disabilities Umbrella Programme for Development of Scheduled Tribes (Tribal Education, Vanbandhu Kalyan Yojana, Special Concerned Ministries/ Departments Social Justice & Empowerment